Data

 Wildcards are only supported at the end of a key expression.

-javascript// Retrieve all keys from the `user123` collection let results = await data.get("user123:*"); // Retrieve all keys from the `user123` collection that start with 'orders' let results = await data.get("user123:orders*", true);
+javascript// Retrieve all keys from the `user123` collection const results = await data.get("user123:*"); // Retrieve all keys from the `user123` collection that start with 'orders' const results = await data.get("user123:orders*", true);

-Greater than and Less than
+Greater than and less than

 Keys in collections are sorted in lexicographical order, so you can retrieve all items from a collection that are greater than, greater than or equal to, less than, or less than or equal to a supplied key.
 Use the standard symbols (>